lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     - course: D.Phil. in Computer Science - focus on LLM evaluation and HCI methodology
       institution: University of Oxford
       # year: 2024
-    - course: M.A. by Thesis in Philosophy (with distinction) - focus on embodied cognition and computational linguistics
+    - course: M.A. by thesis in Philosophy (w. distinction) - focus on embodied cognition and computational linguistics
       institution: Stellenbosch University
       year: 2020
     - course: B.A.
-Hons. in Philosophy (with distinction)
+Hons. in Philosophy (w. distinction)
       institution: Stellenbosch University
       year: 2019
     - course: B.A. in Humanities (summa cum laude) - maj. philosophy, social anthropology, history of art, linguistics